philip-brohan/Animations-hackathon/docs/index.rst

 Video Diagnostics
 =================

 Sometimes, a video is what you need.
-The weather is a complex, multivariate, dynamical system, and a video can communicate the behaviour of that system.
+The weather is a complex, multivariate, dynamical system, and a video can communicate the behaviour of that system, or show the power and limitations of a model, fast and effectively.
+Videos are an excellent way to communicate a lot of information in a short time.
+They are also a great tool for outreach.

 .. raw:: html